PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

         URL are optional.
 This can be located in the article or in the article website.
 Use Ctrl+F 'DOI' to find it.
 Some older articles do not have a DOI.
-    *  URL: web address of the article, preferably from publishers website
+    *  URL: web address of the article, preferably from publisher's website
     *  PDF: URL of the PDF of the article

 <a id="Figure 1"></a> ![Alt text](figures/New citation.png "Figure 1")